GrinonBarrett/Taksidos/Core Rules/3=Equipment/3=Shields.md

 **Buckler**, $105, 2.25 lb.
 +1
-A small piece affixed to the forearm.
-It does not provide much protection.
-While attached to the forearm, it does not prevent the use of a hand, but also does not provide the passive protection against ranged attacks.
+A small style of shield intended to be held out in front of you.
+It does not provide the passive protection against ranged attacks.
 It can also be used to turn your unarmed attack into a weapon attack.
 It still inflicts a bare attack this way.

+**Avant-Bras**, $120, 2.25 lb.
++1
+A small piece which is affixed to the forearm but provides limited protection.
+It does not prevent the use of a hand, but also does not provide the passive protection against any attacks.

 **Rondache**, $130, 4 lb.
 +1